juju/docs/src/en/about-juju.md

 Absolutely.
 A charm is just a collection of scripts and metadata.
 You can get started quickly by copying existing charms - respecting their license if they are copyleft!

 Use the language of your choice.
 It’s normal to get something quick-and-dirty working in bash, then switch to a more sophisticated language as the charm takes shape or becomes more complex.
 Charms are code - operational code - so you want to think of them that way.
 Use revision control from the start, collaborate with colleagues, and consider including test suites so you can automate quality control for deployments very easily.
-There are extra Juju charm tools [#REF] to make it easier to test charms,  and templates that get you started quickly.
+There are extra [Juju charm tools](tools-charm-tools.html) to make it easier to test charms, and templates that get you started quickly.

 If you want, you can also share your charm with the world and gain feedback and contributions from others!
 In our experience, the more widely a charm is used the more useful it becomes.
 Different teams bring different expertise - security, performance, scale, and all of those things make for improvements in the charm that are very hard for a single team to achieve.